-Ayurveda, the ancient wisdom of life and longevity, defines a healthy being as one whose bioenergetic constitution, bodily tissues and digestive fire is in a balanced state, whose excretory systems (sweat, urinary, bowel) are working efficiently and whose senses, mind and spirit is in a clear, pleasant, content, gracious and tranquil state.
+Ayurveda, ancient wisdom of life and longevity, defines a healthy being as one whose bioenergetic constitution, bodily tissues and digestive fire are in a balanced state, whose excretory systems (sweat, urinary, bowel) are working efficiently and whose senses, mind and spirit are in a clear, equanimous and tranquil state.

-Ayurveda places utmost importance to maintaining optimal digestive fire (Agni) for proper digestion, assimilation, nourishment and subsequently deriving vitality, clarity and strength for one to function in the world.
+Ayurveda places utmost importance on maintaining optimal digestive fire (Agni) for proper digestion, assimilation, nourishment and subsequently deriving vitality, clarity and strength for one to function in the world.

-When the Agni is weak or dysfunctional, it is unable to properly process the food we eat and the many impressions that we take in through our senses.
-This causes a build up of metabolic residue/toxin called Ama.
+When the Agni is weakened or dysfunctional due to unwholesome diet and erratic lifestyle, it is neither able to properly digest the food we eat nor mentally process the many impressions that we take in through our senses.
+This causes a build up of metabolic residue/toxin called Ama in our bodily systems.

-Ama has the qualities of stickiness and heaviness which clogs the channels hindering proper functioning of the body systems, tissue nourishment, natural detoxification and immune responses thereby leading to diseases, chronic fatigue, mental fogginess and diminished intellectual discernment.
+Ama, which has the qualities of stickiness and heaviness, clogs the circulatory channels hindering proper functioning of the body systems, tissue nourishment, natural detoxification and immune responses.
+Ultimately this leads to diseases, chronic fatigue, mental fogginess and diminished intellectual discernment.

-From an Ayurvedic perspective, adaptability is the ability of the body and mind to withstand the various stressors that one experiences in their daily life (e.g work, relationships, lifestyle, environmental, seasonal changes, flu viruses etc) and the capacity to re-establish the natural balanced state.
+Ayurveda describes immunity as the ability of the body and mind to withstand the various stressors that one experiences in their daily life (e.g work, relationships, lifestyle, environmental, seasonal changes, flu viruses etc) and the capacity to re-establish a natural healthy state.

 Diet, Lifestyle and Spirituality:

-Food as medicine: choose wholesome foods and a dietary plan suited for one’s constitution and nourishment on a day to day basis, avoiding dietary fads as one size does not fit all.
+Food as medicine: choose wholesome foods and a dietary plan suited for one’s constitution and requisite nourishment on a daily basis.
+This means avoiding dietary fads as one size does not fit all.

-Eating with full awareness and eating only when hungry to ensure Agni is optimum for proper digestion preventing the buildup of Ama.
+Eating with full awareness and eating only when hungry to ensure Agni is optimum for proper digestion, elimination and preventing the buildup of Ama.

-For Fall and Winter, work with Vata and Kapha mitigating diet and drinks i.e warm easy to digest nourishing foods cooked with digestive spices and warm herbal teas, particularly if you are prone to effects of coldness, dryness, bloating, constipation, insomnia, anxiety, flu, colds and respiratory illnesses.
+Eating fresh, warm, easy to digest nourishing foods cooked with healthy oils and digestive spices, particularly if you are prone to the effects of coldness, dryness, bloating, constipation, insomnia, anxiety, flu, colds and respiratory illnesses.

-Avoid suppression of natural urges (urinary, bowel, thirst, hunger, emotional expressions etc) including allowing time for rest and relaxation.
+Avoid suppression of natural urges (urinary, bowel, thirst, hunger, sleep, emotional expressions etc)

 Role of spices and herbs - Kitchen pharmacy

-Culinary spices and herbs have been used in many cultures to not only improve the taste and appeal of foods but also to enhance digestion and metabolism, prevent and manage diseases.
+Culinary spices and herbs have been used in many cultures to not only improve the flavour of foods but also to enhance digestion and metabolism, effectively preventing and managing diseases.

-Some simple home remedies to aid in kindling a weak Agni and digest Ama :
+Here are a couple of simple home remedies to aid in kindling a weak Agni (digestive juices), improve digestion, nourishment and elimination:

 Take 1 tsp grated ginger mixed with pinch of rock salt and a little bit of lemon juice, 15 mins before lunch and dinner